wgdzlh/k3s-auto-deploy/README.md

-# Build a portable Kubernetes cluster using k3s via Ansible - on local VMs and Raspberry Pies
+# Build a portable Kubernetes cluster using k3s via Ansible - on local VMs and Raspberry Pi

 > Author: <https://github.com/wgdzlh>

 ## Goal

 This project is for enthusiasts who do not want try k8s on minikube or k3d, but a cluster as "real" as possible.
-The goal is to setup a bunch of local VMs on our main laptop, and connect in Raspberry Pies or other mini PCs available, to build up a portable environment for developing and testing.
+The goal is to setup a bunch of local VMs on our main laptop, and connect in Raspberry Pi or other mini PCs available, to build up a portable environment for developing and testing.

 ## Requirements on your local machine